cschramm/irda/README.md

 The different drivers require different kernel features to be enabled, especially USB, the ISA DMA API, PCI and TTY.
 Others target specific platforms.
 Dependencies can be seen in src/drivers/Kbuild.

-Starting with Linux 5.17 the irda module requires Appletalk protocol support to be enabled.
+The irda module requires Appletalk protocol support to be enabled.

 ## Build